joyent/conch-api/Conch/docs/validation/BaseValidation.md

 ### Fail

-Record a failing validaiton result with a message and continues execution.
+Record a failing validation result with a message and continues execution.
 This may be useful if you cannot validate some part of the input data but want to continue validating other parts of the data.